Why do we tend to hold on to losing investments?

 Example 2 - Market trends

-Economists Stefan Muhl and Tõnn Talpsepp investigated how different market behaviors impact how investors learn to improve their response from the disposition effect.13 Market trends are characterized by “bull markets” (prices on the rise) and “bear markets” (prices receding).
+Economists Stefan Muhl and Tõnn Talpsepp investigated how different market behaviors impact how investors learn to improve to avoid the disposition effect.13 Market trends are characterized by “bull markets” (prices on the rise) and “bear markets” (prices receding).

 They analyzed data from the Estonian stock exchange from 2004 to 2006 and found that the disposition effect was apparent in both bull and bear markets, but stronger during bear markets.
-These results match intuition: investors would be more apt to sell their winners if the market was in decline out of fear of all-around losses.
-However, they also found that investors learned the most from the disposition effect during bear markets, which they attributed to “harsher financial consequences at such times”.9
+These results match intuition: investors would be more apt to sell their winners if the market declined out of fear of all-around losses.
+However, they also found that investors learned the most from the disposition effect during bear markets, which they attributed to “harsher financial consequences at such times.”9

 Summary